The Stack Tax

 - When should I cut a SaaS subscription?

 - When you can't justify it in one sentence.
 When the original use case has changed.
 When team adoption is below 30%.
 When the tool's job-to-be-done is now handled by another tool in your stack (consolidation).
 When the tool ships a price hike that's larger than the value it provides.
-And — critically — when your Bleed Rate is above 12% and you have to choose where to cut.
+And — critically — when your Stack Bleed Rate is above 12% and you have to choose where to cut.

 - Does the Stack Tax include AI subscriptions?

 - Yes.
 Claude Pro, ChatGPT Team, Cursor, GitHub Copilot, Perplexity Pro — all count.
-The Bleed Rate doesn't care what category a tool is in; the math is the same.
+The Stack Bleed Rate doesn't care what category a tool is in; the math is the same.
 AI tools tend to have very high ROI per dollar in 2026, so they often survive a Stack Tax audit while older subscriptions get cut.

 - You're structurally constrained on growth.
 Every new hire makes the math worse (more tools per person).
 Every new customer pays partially into your stack, not into your runway.
 Fix in this order: (1) cut what's clearly unused this week, (2) consolidate overlapping tools next month, (3) replace one expensive SaaS tool with an AI or self-built equivalent this quarter.
 Don't try to fix everything at once — pick the biggest single line item and start there.